hbk91/2021StudyNotes/Microsoft_Excel.md

 ## Data Table Relationships / Excel's Internal Data Model:

 - **Overview:** If you have multiple Data Tables, then we can define relationships between them.
 By relationship, I mean that one table has one column that has unique values (such as name of states and the region to which each belongs), while the other table has a column that repeatedly uses the names of those states (such as a table containing record of sales in different states).
 Now, we don't need to ~~VLOOKUP~~/Index-Match, region from the Regions data-table to the Sales data-table.
 We can define the relationship between them using the State column in both the tables. **Such relationships only work if one of the data-table has unique values.**
-- **How to do:** Alt+A+DM+A, then you can define the relationship.
+- **How to do:** `Alt+A+DM+A`, then you can define the relationship.
 - **Excel's Internal Data Model:** The relationships above get stored in Excel's Internal Data Model.
-We can excess the Internal Data Model via, Alt+A+DM.
+We can excess the Internal Data Model via, `Alt+A+DM`.
 If we have a very large dataset running into millions of rows, then we can't get that into a spreadsheet.
 We need to load that directly into the Internal Data Model.

 ## Power Pivots:

 - **Create Power Pivots via Alt+N+V+D** These are more powerful versions of Pivot Tables.
 We can build them using columns from different tables, provided the relationships between different tables have been defined as explained in the Data Table Relationships section above.
+- **What are Calculations in Power Pivots:**
+- **What are Measures in Power Pivots:**

 ## Database Functions: